Bible Verses

 28) Ephesians 4:11-13

-And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ.
+He gave some to be apostles; and some, prophets; and some, evangelists; and some, shepherds and teachers; for the perfecting of the saints, to the work of serving, to the building up of the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to a full grown man, to the measure of the stature of the fullness of Christ,

 29) 1 Corinthians 3:6-9

-I planted, Apollos watered, but God gave the increase.
+I planted.
+Apollos watered.
+But God gave the increase.
 So then neither he who plants is anything, nor he who waters, but God who gives the increase.
-Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor.
-For we are God’s fellow workers; you are God’s field, you are God’s building.
+Now he who plants and he who waters are the same, but each will receive his own reward according to his own labor.
+For we are God’s fellow workers.
+You are God’s farming, God’s building.

 30) Philippians 2:15-16

-that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.
+that you may become blameless and harmless, children of God without defect in the middle of a crooked and perverse generation, among whom you are seen as lights in the world, holding up the word of life, that I may have something to boast in the day of Christ that I didn’t run in vain nor labor in vain.

 31) Romans 10:15